Garrapata State Park

 Day Use

 Unspoiled Garrapata State Park is a perfect spot for rugged Big Sur hiking and great ocean fishing.
-Migrating whales pass by Garrapata State Park's shoreline during winter migrations, and can be seen with the naked eye from Soberanes Point.
+Migrating whales pass by Garrapata State Park's shoreline during winter migrations and can be seen with the naked eye from Soberanes Point.
 Garrapata State Park is also a great spot for photography.
-Dogs, which must be kept on leash at all times, are only allowed on Garrapata Beach.
+Dogs, which must be kept on a leash at all times, are only allowed on Garrapata Beach.

 Hiking

 Some of the best Big Sur hiking trails are hidden at Garrapata State Park.
-Choose to explore the incredible rocky coast and beach on the west side of Highway 1 or the 1.25 mile Soberanes Canyon Trail which heads inland with views of redwoods and the Santa Lucia Mountain Range.
+Choose to explore the incredible rocky coast and beach on the west side of Highway 1 or the 1.25-mile Soberanes Canyon Trail which heads inland with views of redwoods and the Santa Lucia Mountain Range.
 Refer to number 7 on our page Top Ten Day Hikes in Monterey County for a detailed description of this short hike.

 Map and Directions